 Scott's family says that he fought a gallant fight against the disease that claimed his life, playing golf and bowling within weeks of his death.
 He was a fighter and a hero.

 A memorial service, followed by a police ceremony, will be held on Sept.
 27 at 10 am at the Christ Episcopal Church, 76 Franklin Ave., Staten Island.

 In lieu of flowers, if you wish to make a donation in Scott's name, please consider Answer the Call (answerthecall.org) whose mission is to support families of NYC police officers and other first responders killed in the line of duty.

 Funeral arrangements were handled by Posten-McGinley Funeral Home 59 E Lincoln Ave., Atlantic Highlands NJ, 07716.

-To send flowers to the family of Scott Lovendahl, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Scott Lovendahl, please visit Tribute Store